gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses at the time of publication.
 Many of the TLS registries have a "Recommended" column.
 Parameters not marked as "Y" are NOT RECOMMENDED to support.
-DTLS 1.3 is RECOMMENDED over DTLS 1.2 being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.
+DTLS 1.3 is preferred over DTLS 1.2 being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.

    DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
 The AEAD limits equations are equally valid for